ÌÇÐÄvlogÈë¿Ú

 Australian disclosure requirements

-The Australian Securities and Investments Commission (“ASIC”) has made various declarations modifying the application of the Australian Corporations Act as it applies to Rio Tinto’s dual listed companies structure .
+The Australian Securities and Investments Commission (“ASIC”) has made various declarations1 modifying the application of the Australian Corporations Act as it applies to Rio Tinto’s dual listed companies structure .
 These modifications include changes to the substantial shareholder disclosure requirements under Chapter 6C of the Corporations Act.

 ÌÇÐÄvlogÈë¿ÚLimited

-The modified provisions require any person and their associates with voting power of 5 per cent or more in ÌÇÐÄvlogÈë¿ÚLimited to give notice to ÌÇÐÄvlogÈë¿ÚLimited and ASX when that holding is created, ceases or is increased or decreased by at least one per cent.
+The modified provisions require any person and their associates2 with voting power of 5 per cent or more in ÌÇÐÄvlogÈë¿ÚLimited to give notice to ÌÇÐÄvlogÈë¿ÚLimited and ASX when that holding is created, ceases or is increased or decreased by at least one per cent.

 ÌÇÐÄvlogÈë¿Úplc

-Further, the modified disclosure provisions also require a person and their associates to aggregate their holdings of both ÌÇÐÄvlogÈë¿Úplc and ÌÇÐÄvlogÈë¿ÚLimited shares to determine if there is a requirement to disclose an interest in ÌÇÐÄvlogÈë¿ÚLimited.
+Further, the modified disclosure provisions also require a person and their associates2 to aggregate their holdings of both ÌÇÐÄvlogÈë¿Úplc and ÌÇÐÄvlogÈë¿ÚLimited shares to determine if there is a requirement to disclose an interest in ÌÇÐÄvlogÈë¿ÚLimited.
 In broad terms, these provisions require that a person’s interest in voting shares in ÌÇÐÄvlogÈë¿Úplc is taken to give rise to an interest in ÌÇÐÄvlogÈë¿ÚLimited calculated as a percentage of the combined voting share capitals of ÌÇÐÄvlogÈë¿Úplc and ÌÇÐÄvlogÈë¿ÚLimited.

 • 80,000,000 voting shares in ÌÇÐÄvlogÈë¿Úplc; and